healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 **Things We Don’t Like**

-*   Waddling kettle on base
+*   Kettle waddles on base
 *   Cord rigid to wrap

-With our electric kettle series in hand, we bought the Amazon Basics Electric Glass and Steel Kettle (F-625C) for 29.60$ for reviewing.
-Our first impressions upon unboxing and doing a test run was that the kettle had a pretty fast boiling time but it waddled around the base quite a bit.
-Without further ado, check out our real tests and detailed assessments below.
+With our electric kettle series in hand, we bought the Amazon Basics Electric Glass and Steel Kettle (F-625C) for 29.63$ to review.
+Our first impression upon unboxing and doing a test run were mixed.
+The kettle had a pretty fast boiling time but it waddled around the base quite a bit.
+Without further ado, check out the standardized  test results and detailed assessments below.

 Performance
 -----------